cdjackson/openhab2/addons/binding/org.openhab.binding.zwave/README.md

 ## Supported Things

+### ZWave Serial Adapter

+Before the binding can be used, a serial adapter must be added.
+This needs to be done manually.
+Select `Serial ZStick`, and enter the serial port.

 ## Discovery

- Once the binding is authorized, it automatically reads all devices that are set up on the Hue bridge and puts them in the Inbox.
+Once the binding is authorized, and an adapter is added, it automatically reads all devices that are set up on the ZWave controller and puts them in the Inbox.

 ## Binding Configuration